JonathanSchubert/moneymoney-bittrex/README.md

 # MoneyMoney-Bittrex

 This MoneyMoney extension fetches your Bittrex.com balances and returns them as securities.
 It will always return the securities as EUR.
-For the conversion BTC → EUR the coinmarketcap.com API is used.
+For the conversion BTC → EUR the blockchain.info API is used.

 ## Extension Setup